alexyang3312/twitter-sentiment-analysis/README.md

 There are several sections about the sentiment analysis, the first section is data selection, cleaning and pre-processing, the data should be perpared before the data analysis.
 The second section is word to vector, an offline model is needed for feature extraction and vectorization of the text.
 The thrid section is data analysis, the processed data is divided into train dataset and test dataset, and they are used to train or test 2-3 different models, such as Random Forest, Naive Bayes, and KNN(maybe), after that the models are evaluated and optimized respectively.
 The final section is data visualization, the analysis results is used to draw two Amercian maps by using Basemap which is a third party package for map visualization in Python, and they could show how people feel about Trump and Biden in different states.

 ## Data selection, cleaning and pre-processing
 The raw data were downloaded from Kaggle website, they are two CVS files which are hashtag_donaldtrump.csv (971157 rows of data) and hashtag_joebiden.csv (777078 rows of data).
 They included loads of tweets about JoeBiden and DonaldTrump.
 There are a lot of data columns in the CSV files, but only tweet text messages and geographic information are used.
 The data were divided into two training sets and test sets and preprocessed respectively.

-In data preprocessing, text data needs to be splitted and filtered, TextBlob, a Python natural language processing package, converts the content of Twitter text into an emotional attribute value called polarity (positive, neutral, negative).

-we need to read messages from those CSV files, and format data. we need to split them, remove useless keywords, URLs and special characters, and we need to use offline model called Word2Vector to transform words into vectors.
-Then we use TextBlob, which is a Python natural language processing package, converts the content of Twitter text into an emotional attribute value, such as positive, neutral and negative. then we have two important things: vectors and the corresponding sentiment value, which means we have label and features, label and features make up the training data set.
+In data preprocessing, the text data are read by using Spark from those CSV files, and then they are splitted to 70% for training and 30% for testing.
+Moreover, they are filtered, such as remove useless keywords, URLs and special characters.
+An offline model called Word2Vector is used to transform words into vectors.
+Then TextBlob is used, which is a Python natural language processing package and converts the content of Twitter text into an emotional attribute value, such as positive, neutral and negative.
+Then there are two important parameters: vectors and the corresponding sentiment value, which means label and features, label and features make up the training data set.

 ## Word to vector
 （豪胜）